 Google Ads helps paid media teams decide where spend is working, leaking, or ready to scale.
-With Google Ads connected, Juno can compare campaign performance, inspect search terms by cost and conversions, surface keyword demand for new content or ad groups, and review account recommendations alongside recent changes.
-It turns spend, clicks, conversion value, and query evidence into practical reports, negative keyword reviews, and planning tables without sending every question back to the ads dashboard.
+With Google Ads connected, Juno can compare campaign performance, inspect search terms by cost and conversions, review keyword and ad group performance, and query account recommendations alongside recent changes.
+It turns spend, clicks, conversion value, and search-term evidence into practical reports, negative keyword reviews, and planning tables without sending every question back to the ads dashboard.

 What Juno does with Google Ads

-Google Ads gives Juno a practical Google Ads MCP connector for paid media teams that need spend, search terms, and keyword demand turned into decisions.
-Once connected, Juno can compare campaign performance, audit search-term waste, explore keyword demand, and review account recommendations alongside recent changes.
+Google Ads gives Juno a practical Google Ads connector for paid media teams that need spend, search terms, and campaign reporting turned into decisions.
+Once connected, Juno can compare campaign performance, audit search-term waste, review keyword and ad group performance, and query account recommendations alongside recent changes.

-Instead of sending every question back to the ads dashboard, Juno brings account, campaign, keyword, and search-term evidence into the reports, trackers, and draft packs your team already uses.
-That makes it useful for weekly pacing checks, negative keyword reviews, article ideas from proven demand, and ad variation planning.
+Instead of sending every question back to the ads dashboard, Juno brings account, campaign, keyword, ad, and search-term evidence into the reports, trackers, and draft packs your team already uses.
+That makes it useful for weekly pacing checks, negative keyword reviews, article ideas from proven paid-search themes, and ad variation planning.

 Google's reporting guide describes performance data across resources from campaigns to keywords.
 Juno uses that kind of source-backed signal to answer the marketer's real question: hold budget, investigate waste, widen the keyword set, or change the message?